carolinabaptist/AI-Learning-Lab/README.md

 # AI-Learning-Lab
-A game for teaching kids aged 6 to 7 about Artificial Inteligence.
+A game for teaching kids aged 6 to 7 about Artificial Intelligence.

+It can be accessed online here: [Laboratório de IA](https://carolinabaptist.github.io/AI-Learning-Lab)

 # Session 1 Discovering AI through Virtual Assistants and Chatbots